 4) GTD Audio G787L UHF Diversity Wireless Microphone Lapel Lavaliere Mic

-- Comes with an automatic transmitter setup that easily synchronizes with the receiver.
+- It comes with an automatic transmitter setup that easily synchronizes with the receiver.

 - Includes automatic frequency scanning that finds the best available channels.

 - About 800 selectable frequencies for each channel.
-This means that multiple units can be used together in the same time.
+This means that multiple units can be used together at the same time.

 - A frequency range of UHF 610 – 680MHz.